-Clients are usually experts on their own situation (Bricker-Jenkins, 1992; Saleebey, 1992b) and Saleebey (1992b) argues that, for service providers, the role of expert or professional may not provide the “best vantage point from which to appreciate client strengths” (p.
+People are usually experts on their own situation (Bricker-Jenkins, 1992; Saleebey, 1992b) and Saleebey (1992b) argues that, for service providers, the role of expert or professional may not provide the “best vantage point from which to appreciate client strengths” (p.
 7).
-Thus strengths perspective focuses on “collaboration and partnership between social workers and clients” (Early & GlenMaye, 2000, p.
+Thus strengths-based approaches focus on “collaboration and partnership between social workers and clients” (Early & GlenMaye, 2000, p.
 120).

-Saleebey (1992b) suggests that the approach to working with clients is
+Saleebey (1992b) suggests that the approach to working with people is

-If there is a collaborative relationship which avoids the expert/client relationship, then it is unlikely that the service provider will claim the expertise to decide whether or not the client is capable of making decisions for themselves: of self determination (Sullivan & Rapp, 1994).
+If there is a collaborative relationship which avoids the expert/client relationship, then it is unlikely that the service provider will claim the expertise to decide whether or not a person is capable of making decisions for themselves: of self determination (Sullivan & Rapp, 1994).
 As Poertner & Ronnau (1992) suggests

-The service provider does not need to judge: “a client’s expressed aspirations are accepted as sincere.
+Service providers do not need to judge: “a client’s expressed aspirations are accepted as sincere.
 Acceptance and validation replace scepticism about what clients can ‘realistically’ achieve” (Weick et al., 1989, p.353).
-When the client is seen as being the expert on their own situation (Poertner & Ronnau, 1992; Saleebey, 1992c; Sullivan & Rapp, 1994; Weick et al., 1989) then the client should be the one to “determine the form, direction, and substance” of the intervention (Rapp, 1992, 9.
+When people are seen as being experts on their own situation (Poertner & Ronnau, 1992; Saleebey, 1992c; Sullivan & Rapp, 1994; Weick et al., 1989) then they should be the ones to “determine the form, direction, and substance” of the intervention (Rapp, 1992, 9.
 48).